Travis

 if: branch = master

-Matching Jobs with allow_failures #
+Matching Jobs with the allow_failures attribute #

 When matching jobs against the definitions given in allow_failures, all attributes specified on an entry in allow_failures must be met exactly, and all the keys in allow_failures element must exist in the top level of the build matrix (i.e., not in matrix.include).